alexanderkiel/phrase/README.md

   "Please enter an integer.")
 ```

-The context is the same as given to `phrase-first` it can be used to generate a I18N message.
+The context is the same as given to `phrase-first` it can be used to generate I18N messages.
 The problem is the spec problem which can be used to retrieve the invalid value for example.

 In addition to the minimal form, the argument vector can contain one or more trailing arguments which can be used in the predicate to capture concrete values.
 In the example before, we captured `min-length`: